 Passionate guidance for each and every client throughout the state of Nevada.

 When a marriage ends, questions about money can feel just as heavy as the emotions involved.
-If you are worried about how you will manage financially after divorce, or anxious about the possibility of paying long-term support, you are not alone.
+If you’re worried about how you’ll manage financially after divorce, or anxious about paying long-term support, you’re not alone.
 Many people in and around Carson City come to us unsure of what spousal support really means for their future.

 At Berkich Lucey Law Group, we help clients understand how Nevada law treats alimony and spousal support and what that may look like in real life.
-Some of our clients are higher earners who have built their careers while their spouse focused on the home or children.
-Others have stepped out of the workforce, supported a partner’s career, or managed the household, and now feel vulnerable about income.
-Wherever you find yourself, our goal is to bring clarity, options, and a clear plan forward.
+Some of our clients are higher earners who built their careers while their spouse focused on the home or children.
+Others stepped out of the workforce, supported a partner’s career, or managed the household and now feel vulnerable about income.
+Wherever you find yourself, our goal is to bring clarity, options, and a clear path forward.

 Need a lawyer for alimony or spousal support?
-Call (775) 227-2404 or contact us online to speak with an experienced alimony lawyer.
+Call (775) 227-2404 or contact us online to speak with an alimony attorney in Carson City.

 Why Work With Our Family Law Firm on Alimony & Spousal Support

-Our alimony attorneys bring decades of combined family law experience to every case.
-Over the years, we have helped clients navigate complex financial situations, such as long term marriages with significant assets, households with one primary earner, and families where one spouse paused a career to care for children.
-This background helps us identify what information matters most and how to present your situation clearly to the other side and, when needed, to the court.
+Our alimony attorneys bring decades of combined experience to every case.
+Over the years, we’ve helped clients navigate complex financial situations: long-term marriages with significant assets, single-earner households, and families where one spouse paused a career to care for children.
+That background helps us identify what information matters most and how to present your situation clearly to the other side and, when needed, to the court.

-We also know that legal knowledge alone is not enough.
-Our firm is intentionally small so that we can give clients individualized attention.
-We take time to explain each step of the process, answer questions in straightforward language, and make sure you understand the options in front of you before any decisions are made.
+Legal knowledge alone isn’t enough.
+Our firm is intentionally small so clients receive individualized attention.
+We take time to explain each step of the process, answer questions in plain language, and help you understand your options before any decisions are made.
 Many clients tell us they value feeling like a person, not a file, especially when discussing something as personal as financial support between former spouses.

-Finally, our approach emphasizes resolving support issues outside of a courtroom whenever that is realistic.
-We frequently use negotiation, mediation, and collaborative divorce to help both spouses reach support arrangements they can accept.
-At the same time, if a fair agreement cannot be reached, we are prepared to advocate for you in the family courts that serve this region.
-We aim to protect your long-term interests while reducing unnecessary conflict wherever possible.
+Our approach emphasizes resolving support issues outside of court whenever that’s realistic.
+We frequently use negotiation, mediation, and collaborative divorce to help both spouses reach arrangements they can accept.
+If a fair agreement can’t be reached, we’re prepared to advocate for you in court.
+Our focus is on protecting your long-term interests while reducing unnecessary conflict wherever possible.

-How Nevada Courts Approach Alimony & Spousal Support
+How Nevada Law Approaches Alimony & Spousal Support

 Understanding how judges look at spousal support can make the process feel less mysterious.
-Nevada does not use a single, rigid formula for alimony.
-Instead, courts in this state consider a range of factors and weigh them based on the particular facts of each case that comes before them.
+Under NRS 125.150, Nevada courts don’t apply a single rigid formula for alimony.
+Instead, judges weigh a range of statutory factors based on the particular facts of each case, with broad discretion to award amounts that appear just and equitable.
+Carson City family law matters, including spousal support, are heard by the First Judicial District Court.

-While no two cases are identical, courts in Nevada often consider questions such as how long you were married, the income and earning capacity of each spouse, the age and health of both parties, and the standard of living you maintained during the marriage.
-Judges may also look at contributions each spouse made to the marriage, including unpaid work such as staying home with children or supporting a partner through school, or building a business.
-Any separate property, such as inheritances, and the way community property will be divided can also influence the decision.
+Courts typically consider how long you were married, the income and earning capacity of each spouse, the age and health of both parties, and the standard of living established during the marriage.
+Judges also look at contributions each spouse made, including unpaid work such as staying home with children or supporting a partner through school or a career.
+How community property will be divided can influence the outcome as well.

-Because our practice is focused on family law, we are frequently helping clients in Northern Nevada understand how these factors could apply in their own lives.
+Because our practice is focused entirely on family law, we regularly help clients in Carson City understand how these factors apply to their own lives.
 We review your financial picture, your work history, and your goals, then explain what the law allows and where there may be room to negotiate.
-While no attorney can predict a specific outcome, clear guidance on the legal framework can make each step feel more manageable.
+Clear guidance on the legal framework can make each step feel more manageable.

 Options for Resolving Spousal Support: Negotiation, Mediation & Collaborative Divorce

 Many people assume that alimony questions will automatically lead to a courtroom battle.
 In reality, there are several ways to address support that may be less adversarial, less expensive, and more tailored to your family.
-We work closely with clients to choose the approach that most effectively fits their situation and their priorities.
+We work closely with clients to choose the approach that best fits their situation and priorities.

 Negotiation & Settlement Discussions

-Often, support issues are first addressed through negotiation.
-This can involve discussions between attorneys, exchanges of settlement proposals, or structured meetings where both spouses and their lawyers work through financial topics together.
-When negotiation is approached thoughtfully, it can lead to agreements that both sides can accept without the time and stress of a formal hearing.
+Support issues are often first addressed through negotiation: discussions between attorneys, exchanges of settlement proposals, or structured meetings where both spouses and their lawyers work through financial topics together.
+When negotiation is approached thoughtfully, it can lead to agreements both sides can accept without the time and stress of a formal hearing.

 Mediation & Neutral Guidance

-Mediation is another tool we frequently use.
 In mediation, a neutral third party helps both spouses explore options and move toward an agreement.
 We help our clients prepare for mediation, understand their financial needs, and evaluate potential proposals.
-Many families in the Carson City area appreciate that mediation allows them to keep more control over the outcome, rather than leaving every detail to a judge.
+Many families in the Carson City area appreciate that mediation keeps more control with the parties rather than leaving every detail to a judge.

 Collaborative Divorce

-For some, collaborative divorce provides a structured, team-based way to resolve all issues, including spousal support.
-In a collaborative case, both spouses and their attorneys commit to working cooperatively outside of court.
+For some clients, collaborative divorce provides a structured, team-based way to resolve all issues, including spousal support.
+Both spouses and their attorneys commit to working cooperatively outside of court.
 Additional professionals, such as financial neutrals, may be involved to help gather and interpret information.
-Our firm values collaborative methods because they tend to reduce conflict and can be especially helpful when former spouses will continue co-parenting.
+Collaborative methods can reduce conflict and can be especially helpful when former spouses will continue co-parenting.

-Of course, not every case can be resolved without court involvement.
-If negotiation, mediation, or collaborative work does not result in a fair support arrangement, we present your position to the family court that hears your case.
+Not every case can be resolved without court involvement.
+If negotiation, mediation, or collaborative work doesn’t produce a fair support arrangement, we present your position to the First Judicial District Court.
 Whether your matter settles early or proceeds to a hearing, our focus remains on helping you understand each step and make decisions that align with your long-term needs.

 Planning Ahead Whether You Expect to Pay or Receive Support

-Whether you think you may be the one paying spousal support or the one receiving it, planning can make a significant difference.
-We help clients look beyond the immediate moment and consider how support arrangements will affect their lives months and years down the road.
+Whether you think you may be paying spousal support or receiving it, planning ahead can make a significant difference.
+We help clients look beyond the immediate moment and consider how support arrangements may affect their lives months and years down the road.

 If You Expect to Pay Spousal Support

-If you are likely to pay support, you may be worried about how you will meet both your own expenses and any support obligation.
+If you’re likely to pay support, you may be worried about meeting both your own expenses and any support obligation.
 We work with you to gather accurate information about your income, current household expenses, debts, and anticipated changes after the divorce.
-Together, we discuss what levels of support may be realistic and how different proposals would affect your budget.
+Together, we discuss what levels of support may be realistic and how different proposals may affect your budget.
 Our alimony attorneys help you evaluate settlement offers with an eye on both fairness and your ability to meet ongoing obligations.

 If You Expect to Receive Spousal Support

-If you expect to receive support, your focus may be on how you will maintain housing, provide for children, or reenter the workforce after time away.
+If you expect to receive support, your focus may be on maintaining housing, providing for children, or reentering the workforce after time away.
 We encourage clients to prepare a thoughtful budget, consider education or training needs, and identify any health or caregiving responsibilities that affect their earning capacity.
-In discussions with the other side, we highlight the practical realities you face and work toward arrangements that give you a workable path forward.
+In discussions with the other side, we highlight the practical realities you face and work toward arrangements that offer a workable path forward.

-For both potential payors and recipients, documentation is essential.
-We guide clients in organizing this information so that we can present a clear, accurate picture during negotiation or in court.
-Before agreeing to any informal support arrangement, we recommend speaking with us so you understand your rights and any long term consequences.
+Documentation matters for both potential payors and recipients.
+We guide clients in organizing this information so a clear, accurate picture can be presented during negotiation or in the First Judicial District Court.
+Before agreeing to any informal support arrangement, we recommend speaking with us first so you understand your rights and the long-term consequences.
+Informal verbal agreements can create serious legal problems if one party later changes their position or if records don’t match the court order.

 Modifying or Enforcing an Existing Spousal Support Order

 Life rarely stays the same after a divorce is finalized.
-Jobs change, health issues arise, and new family responsibilities develop.
+Jobs change, health issues arise, and new responsibilities develop.
 When circumstances shift significantly, it may be appropriate to revisit an existing spousal support order.
-We assist clients in evaluating whether modification or enforcement makes sense for their situation.
+We assist Carson City clients in evaluating whether modification or enforcement makes sense for their situation.

 When Modification May Be Possible

-Under Nevada law, certain substantial changes may justify a request to modify spousal support.
-Common examples include a significant decrease in income, loss of employment, serious health problems, or retirement.
-On the other side, an increase in a former spouse’s income or changes in their financial needs may also be relevant.
-The specific court that issued your order generally needs to review and approve any change to make it legally effective.
+Under Nevada law, future alimony payments that haven’t yet accrued may be modified upon a showing of changed circumstances; payments that have already accrued can’t be modified retroactively.
+Under NRS 125.150, a change of 20 percent or more in the gross monthly income of a spouse ordered to pay alimony constitutes changed circumstances and can trigger a review.
+Common grounds for modification include a significant decrease in income, involuntary job loss, serious health problems, or retirement.
+An increase in a former spouse’s income or changes in that person’s financial needs may also be relevant.
+The First Judicial District Court generally needs to review and approve any change to make it legally effective.

 Addressing Enforcement Concerns

-Enforcement is another common concern.
-If your former spouse has fallen behind on payments or stopped paying altogether, the financial impact can be immediate and stressful.
-We work with clients to review payment histories, identify the amount owed, and consider enforcement tools that may be available under Nevada law.
-Taking action promptly often makes it easier to address arrears and protect your financial stability going forward.
+If your former spouse has fallen behind on payments or stopped paying altogether, the financial impact can be immediate and serious.
+We work with clients to review payment histories, identify arrears, and consider enforcement tools available under Nevada law.
+Acting promptly can make it easier to address past-due amounts and protect your financial stability going forward.

 It can be tempting for former spouses to make informal adjustments, such as agreeing verbally to pay less for a while.
-While this may seem cooperative in the moment, it can create problems later if one person changes their mind or if records do not match the order.
-We help clients understand the risks of informal changes and, when appropriate, file the necessary documents to request a formal modification.
+That may seem cooperative in the moment, but it can create problems later if one party changes their mind or if records don’t match the order.
+We help clients understand the risks of informal changes and, when appropriate, file the necessary documents to request a formal modification through the court.

 What to Expect When You Work With Our Carson City Family Law Team

 Starting a conversation with a lawyer about money, marriage, and the future can feel intimidating.
-Knowing what to expect can make that first step easier.
-When you contact our firm about spousal support, our priority is to listen carefully to your story and your concerns.
-We then outline the general legal framework and talk through the questions you want to address.
+Knowing what to expect makes that first step easier.
+When you contact our firm about spousal support, our priority is to listen carefully to your story and your concerns, outline the general legal framework, and talk through the questions you want to address.

-After an initial consultation, we typically move into gathering information.
-This often includes financial documents, such as pay stubs, tax returns, and statements, as well as any existing court orders.
+After an initial consultation, we move into gathering information: financial documents such as pay stubs, tax returns, and account statements, as well as any existing court orders.
 We explain what we need and why, so the process feels purposeful rather than overwhelming.
-As your case progresses, we keep you informed about important deadlines, negotiations, and any court dates that may apply to your matter.
+As your case progresses, we keep you informed about deadlines, negotiations, and any court dates that apply to your matter.

-Communication is a core part of our approach.
+Communication is central to how we work.
 We strive to return calls and messages promptly, answer questions in plain language, and prepare you thoroughly for mediation, collaborative sessions, or hearings.
 We recognize that these discussions can be emotionally charged.
-Our alimony lawyers maintain a steady, respectful presence and help you focus on the long term outcomes that matter most to you and your family.
+Our alimony lawyers maintain a steady, respectful presence and help you stay focused on the long-term outcomes that matter most to you and your family.

 Throughout the process, we never lose sight of the human side of family law.
-Spousal support is not just a number on a page.
+Spousal support isn’t just a number on a page.
 It affects where you live, how you care for children, and how you rebuild after a major life change.
-Our role is to guide you through the legal system with professionalism and empathy, so you can make informed choices about your financial future.
+Our role is to guide you through the legal system with professionalism and empathy so you can make informed choices about your financial future.

 Frequently Asked Questions

 Many spousal support issues are resolved through negotiation or mediation without a full court hearing.
-When both spouses are willing to exchange information and consider reasonable proposals, it is often possible to reach an agreement that can be submitted to the court for approval.
-In other situations, high conflict, major disagreements about facts, or very different expectations may make a hearing more likely.
-We talk with clients early about their options, including collaborative divorce, and we work to find the least adversarial path that still protects their interests.
+When both spouses are willing to exchange information and consider reasonable proposals, it’s often possible to reach an agreement that can be submitted to the court for approval.
+High conflict, major disagreements about facts, or very different expectations can make a hearing more likely.
+We talk with clients early about their options, including collaborative divorce, and work to find the least adversarial path that still protects their interests.
 If court involvement becomes necessary, we prepare them carefully for what to expect.

-The length of spousal support in Nevada varies and depends on the specific facts of each marriage.
+Duration varies and depends on the specific facts of each marriage.
 Longer marriages may lead courts to consider support for a longer period, especially when one spouse has significantly less earning capacity.
 Shorter marriages or relationships where both spouses have similar incomes may lead to shorter or no post-divorce support.
-Judges may also look at how long it might reasonably take for a recipient spouse to gain additional training or employment.
-In our work with clients, we discuss realistic ranges and help them plan budgets that account for different possible time frames without promising any particular outcome.
+Judges may also consider how long it might reasonably take for a recipient spouse to gain additional training or employment.
+We discuss realistic ranges with clients and help them plan budgets that account for different possible timeframes.

-In some situations, a significant change in income or financial circumstances can be a reason to ask the court to modify spousal support.
-For example, serious health problems, an involuntary job loss, or retirement at a typical retirement age may create a basis to request a review.
-The specifics depend on the terms of your existing order and the facts of your situation.
-We help clients look at whether their change is likely to be considered substantial, what documentation is needed, and how to approach the court that issued their order.
-Before making informal changes with your former spouse, it is wise to get legal advice so you understand the potential impact.
+In some situations, a significant change in income or financial circumstances can support a request to modify spousal support.
+Serious health problems, an involuntary job loss, or retirement at a typical retirement age may each create a basis to ask the court for a review.
+Under Nevada law, a change of 20 percent or more in gross monthly income is recognized as a changed circumstance for this purpose.
+We help clients assess whether their situation is likely to qualify, what documentation is needed, and how to approach the court that issued the order.
+Before making informal changes with a former spouse, get legal advice so you understand the potential consequences.

 If your former spouse stops paying court-ordered spousal support, it can quickly put you under financial strain.
-In Nevada, there are legal tools to seek enforcement of support orders, which may include addressing past due amounts and asking the court to require compliance going forward.
+Nevada law provides legal tools to seek enforcement of support orders, which may include addressing past-due amounts and asking the court to require compliance going forward.
 We work with clients to gather records of payments received and missed, review the original order, and consider the most appropriate enforcement options.
-Acting promptly is often important, both to document the problem and to protect your financial stability.
+Acting promptly is important both to document the problem and to protect your financial stability.

 We assist clients with every aspect of spousal support negotiations, from preparation through final agreement.
-This includes organizing financial information, helping you define your goals, and explaining the range of outcomes the law might allow.
-During negotiation or mediation, we advise you about proposals, suggest creative options when appropriate, and help you evaluate whether a proposed arrangement will work in real life.
-Our focus on mediation and collaborative methods means we are comfortable working in settings where communication and problem solving are key, while still being ready to take a firmer stance if the other side is not acting reasonably.
+That includes organizing financial information, helping you define your goals, and explaining the range of outcomes the law might allow.
+During negotiation or mediation, we advise you on proposals, suggest alternatives when appropriate, and help you evaluate whether a proposed arrangement may work in real life.
+Our focus on mediation and collaborative methods means we’re comfortable working in settings where communication and problem-solving are key, while still being prepared to take a firmer stance if the other side isn’t acting reasonably.

-It is usually helpful to speak with an attorney about spousal support as early as possible, often before filing for divorce or responding to a filing.
-Early advice can help you avoid common missteps, such as agreeing to informal financial arrangements that may not match what the court would later consider fair.
+As early as possible, often before filing for divorce or responding to a filing.
+Early advice helps you avoid common missteps, such as agreeing to informal financial arrangements that may not align with what a court would later consider fair.
 Meeting with our team early gives you a clearer picture of what to expect, which documents to gather, and how to approach conversations with your spouse about money.
-Even if you are still deciding whether to move forward with a divorce, we can explain the legal framework so that any decisions you make are informed ones.
+Even if you’re still deciding whether to move forward with a divorce, we can explain the legal framework so any decisions you make are informed ones.

-You do not have to sort through alimony and spousal support questions on your own.
+You don’t have to sort through alimony and spousal support questions on your own.
 A conversation with our team can help you understand your rights, the range of possible outcomes, and the steps you can take now to protect your financial future.
-Whether you are just starting the divorce process, already in the middle of a case, or facing problems with an existing order, we are here to provide guidance anchored in Nevada family law.
+Whether you’re just starting the divorce process, already in the middle of a case, or facing problems with an existing order, we’re here to provide guidance anchored in Nevada family law.

-Contact us online or call (775) 227-2404 today to get clear guidance on your alimony or spousal support case.
+Contact us online or call (775) 227-2404 today to get clear guidance on your alimony or spousal support case in Carson City.

 Our Testimonials